sahn93/os-team3-mirror/README.md

 hit `./exetime_per_procnum.sh ./fork16 ./trial` on the home directory.

 ## What we have learned
 Most of all, we learned how to hack the linux scheduler.
 Now we know how to implement a new scheduler class and a run queue that follow a brand new policy.
 We also learned some useful debugging and testing skills.
-We have read much of `core.c`, `rt.c` and `fair.c` and we come to be familiar with reading long kernel codes.